 In later committee reports, Manforti would receive further individual commendatory remarks from council colleagues John Sevastakis, Maria Maruca, Gregory McGuckin, Council Vice-President Brian Kubiel and George Wittman.
 The departing councilman's replacement will be appointed in early 2012.

-Donohue-Appleby left the council in June to accept a post as an Ocean County Superior Court judge, having been nominated to that job by Gov. Chris Christie and confirmed by the state Senate.
+to accept a post as an Ocean County Superior Court judge, having been nominated to that job by Gov. Chris Christie and confirmed by the state Senate.
 Four weeks and one interview process later, the Toms River Township Council selected and swore in Manforti, a local chiropractor and president of the Toms River Regular Republican Club, to fill the remainder of Donohue-Appleby’s term, which expires on December 31.